ajdiaz/timeline/man/tl-event.1.md

 can be identified by an EID (i.e. the unique identifier for a message that you can get via **info** command), or easier, using the index number that you can seen when do a **tl-timeline**(1) *list* command.
 Aditionally you can tag your post in the same step.
+Message used in reply will support **ABBREVIATIONS**.

 **tag**  [\-\-eid] \<num/eid\> \<tags\>+